 Ko Paekākāriki toku kāinga inaianei

-My background is in Physics and science communication.
-I’ve spent my career helping technical specialists communicate their complex knowledge so it’s easy to understand and useful to everyone else.
-I’ve worked with quantum physicists, nanotechnologists and climate scientists encouraging them to tell stories, dance and share their feelings!
+I’ve spent my career working with scientists and technical specialists, helping them communicate their complex knowledge so it’s easy to understand and useful to everyone else.
+I’ve worked with quantum physicists, nanotechnologists and climate scientists encouraging them to put the people back into the science.

 In science there’s a tendency to obscure topics with complex jargon.
 It makes experts appear superior and shuts others out.
 The same thing happens in economics.
 I don’t like that!
 It makes it seem like the ‘laws of economics’ are fixed and unquestionable.
 But they’re not!
 I’m passionate about demystifying topics to give people the power to question and engage.